 The Highest Paying Legal Jobs

-Are you in law school and wondering what kinds of legal specialties make the most -- or least -- money?
-This shouldn’t be the deciding factor when it comes to what type of law you decide to practice, but it is understandably a consideration for many law students.
+Are you in law school and wondering what kinds of legal specialties earn the most or the least money?
+This shouldn’t be the deciding factor in determining the type of law to practice, but it is understandably a consideration for many law students.

 The legal industry offers hundreds of career options from court messenger to trial lawyer.